 Another option is to assign sections to group leaders who in turn assign the page to their group members.

 - Create an assignment.

-- Select each group leader's name.
+- Select and then uncheck All students before checking each group leader's name.